ros2hp/grmgr/README.md

 # grmgr
-GoRoutine ManaGeR controls the number of concurrent instances of a goroutine.
+GoRoutine ManaGeR enables you to control the number of concurrent goroutines

 1. Start a grmgr service users various channels to serialises access to shared data
 ```